-This can also be useful if you are primarily using Artist-grade paint with a higher thickness and viscosity but simply want to thin a bit of it for a particular part of your painting that requires a lighter touch.
+This can also be useful if you primarily use Artist-grade paint with a higher thickness and viscosity but simply want to thin a bit of it for a particular part of your painting that requires a lighter touch.

 Water is a common way to dilute and thin acrylic paint, but you need to be careful.

-Adding too much water to Student or Artist-grade paint can weaken the acrylic binders and the color along with it.
+Adding too much water to Student or Artist-grade paint can weaken the acrylic binders and the color.

 6. Acrylics Dry Quickly

 Doing so allowed him to capture changes in light and shadow with their corresponding impact on color and everything else.

 Oil paintings take many hours to dry – sometimes more than a day – so he could dabble and experiment without worrying his Impressionist masterpieces would dry prematurely.